History of Kanye West in Timeline

 January 26, 2016: Album Renamed to Waves

-February 2016: Announcement of Turbo Grafx 16 Album
+February 2016: Turbo Grafx 16 Announcement

-June 2016: Release of "Champions" and "Famous" Video
+June 2016: Release of Champions and Famous Video

 Loading Video...

-August 2016: Saint Pablo Tour Launch
+August 2016: Start of Saint Pablo Tour

 On November 19, 2016, Kanye West abruptly ended a concert and was subsequently committed to the UCLA Medical Center due to hallucinations and paranoia.
+The episode was initially described as "temporary psychosis" caused by dehydration and sleep deprivation.
+He was released from the hospital on November 30.

 November 21, 2016: Cancellation of Saint Pablo Tour and Hospitalization

-December 2016: Meeting with President-Elect Donald Trump
+December 2016: Meeting with President-elect Donald Trump

 2016: Release of The Life of Pablo

-In 2016, Kanye West released his album The Life of Pablo, which was certified triple platinum.
+In 2016, Kanye West released his album 'The Life of Pablo', which was certified triple platinum.

 2016: Bipolar Disorder Diagnosis